Tasman trail notes

 Accomodation

-Alpine Lodge St. Arnaud - Lake Rotoiti, Nelson Lakes National Park - E: info@alpinelodge.co.nz - P: 03 5211869 - W: Includes: dorm and double private rooms plus hotel room accommodation also available.
-There is internet, laundry facilities, spa pool for hire, a restaurant/bar/café (with the famous Sunday BBQ $31pp).
-The Alpine Lodge can store food parcels - $15 per parcel staying/not staying at the lodge.
-Send those to Alpine Lodge, 75 Main Rd, St Arnaud, RD2 Nelson 7072.
-(Clearly mark the parcel with "<your name>, Te Araroa Walker").
+Alpine Lodge St. Arnaud - Lake Rotoiti, Nelson Lakes National Park (St Arnaud Village) - E: info@alpinelodge.co.nz - P: 03 521 1869 - W: Dorm and double private rooms plus hotel rooms available.
+There is internet, laundry facilities, spa pool for hire, an excellent restaurant/bar/café.
+The Alpine Lodge can store food parcels - $15 per parcel, $20 for a large box - staying/not staying at the lodge.
+Alpine Lodge, 75 Main Rd, St Arnaud, RD2 Nelson 7072.
+(Clearly mark the parcel with "<your name>, Te Araroa Walker, eta").

 Tophouse Historic Inn and Mountain View Cottages.
-Hotel, Motel, B&B. 68 Tophouse Road R.D.2 Saint Arnaud Nelson, 68 Tophouse Road R.D.2 Saint Arnaud Nelson, Saint Arnaud 7072.
-Ph: 035211269, Mob: 0273444027, Email: info@tophouse.kiwi.
+Hotel, Motel, B&B. 68 Tophouse Road R.D.2 Saint Arnaud - P: 035211269 or 0273444027, Email: info@tophouse.kiwi.
 4 double rooms in the historic Tophouse Inn B&B. and 4 Cottages self-contained with 2 double bedrooms.
 Meals on request and are situated 2kms from the Red Hills Beeby's Knob exit on Tophouse road.
 7kms from St Arnaud and serviced by courier post for your food boxes.

 Intro